 You will study your modules sequentially throughout the course.
 There are periods of self directed learning where you will study online material including journals, research notes and recommended books before engaging in hands on laboratory training, lectures and seminars on campus.

-Each module will provide up to 48 hours of contact time.
+Each module will provide up to 36 hours of contact time.
 For laboratory based modules you will spend most of your time conducting research and experiments in our laboratories.
-In an average week you may be designing toxicology experiments to investgiate drug overdose cases, analysing human DNA from biological fluids or scanning major crime scenes with the latest digital 3D technology.
-We expect you to study approximately 100 hours in your own time for each 20 credit module to contribute to your learning.
+In an average week you may be designing toxicology experiments to investigate drug overdose cases, analysing human DNA from biological fluids or processing major crime scenes.
+We expect you to study approximately 150 hours in your own time for each 20 credit module to contribute to your learning.

-There are usually opportunties for court visits to observe expert witness testimony, and laboratory visits to our industrial partners.
+There are usually opportunities for court visits to observe expert witness testimony, and laboratory visits to our industrial partners.

 The following data explains how each module is assessed: